Parallel athermal quasistatic deformation stepping of molecular systems: Athermal quasistatic deformation

 \section{Athermal quasistatic deformation}

-Being exclusively interested in the structural response of the material, we investigate mechanical deformation without considering any thermal vibrations \cite{HUFNAGEL2016375,moldynKrishna,raabe1998}, so the configuration remains in a local minimum of the potential energy landscape.
+Being exclusively interested in the structural response of the material, we investigate mechanical deformation without considering any thermal vibrations \cite{HUFNAGEL2016375,moldynKrishna,raabe1998}, so the configuration remains in a local minimum of the potential energy landscape sometimes also known as the potential energy surface (PES).
 Effectively, we are investigating materials at zero temperature.
+This type of simulation is called athermal quasistatic (AQS) deformation protocol.
 Such an assumption remains meaningful as long as we consider materials at temperatures significantly lower than the melting temperature or, in the particular case of glasses, considerably lower than the glass transition temperature \cite{Falk1998}.
-We confine a total number of $N$ atomic particles into a $d$-dimensional simulation cell whose geometry is defined by the second order Bravais tensor on a reference cell $\hat{\bm{H}}=\left[\hat{\bm{h}}_1,\hat{\bm{h}}_2\right]$ for $d=2$ and $\hat{\bm{H}}=\left[\hat{\bm{h}}_1,\hat{\bm{h}}_2,\hat{\bm{h}}_3\right]$ for $d=3$, where $\hat{\bm{h}}_1,\hat{\bm{h}}_2$ and $\hat{\bm{h}}_3$ refer to the linearly independent Bravais vectors \cite{Thompson2009GeneralFO}.
-Periodic boundary conditions are applied in the direction of all three Bravais vectors, although the method proposed in this paper also applies to systems without periodic boundary conditions \cite{BARCLAY2021110238}.